2006/7: Away Day Aces Fall At Final Hurdle

 But the patchy home form did not derail the club’s play-off bid courtesy of a phenomenal away record.

-City’s 13 wins and five draws on their league travels was unrivalled in England and Scotland – with Premiership champions Manchester United coming closest – as a new club record was set that even eclipsed the achievements of Denis Smith’s legendary 1984 Division Four championship-winning side.
+City’s 13 wins (just 10 at home on a dodgy pitch) and five draws on their league travels was unrivalled in England and Scotland – with Premiership champions Manchester United coming closest – as a new club record was set that even eclipsed the achievements of Denis Smith’s legendary 1984 Division Four championship-winning side.

 The team would not appear, therefore, to require the surgery of the last two summers but, on previous evidence, City fans should have full faith in McEwan’s ability to identify the areas that require strengthening and then recruit the necessary re-inforcements.